ffevotte/libeft/README.md

 # LibEFT

-LibEFT is a library implementing Error-Free Transformations (EFTs), meant to be used as base building blocks for efficient compensated algorithms.
+LibEFT is a library implementing Error-Free Transformations (EFTs), meant to be used as base building blocks for reliable and efficient compensated algorithms on Intel architectures.

 It is originally implemented as a header-only C++ library, but also provides bindings in C and Fortran90.